Yanis42/Cole/README.md

-# cole
+# Project Cole
-Shows informations about Zelda: Ocarina of Time actors
+Shows informations about Zelda: Ocarina of Time actors.
+Name taken from a Zelda: Spirit Tracks character.